FREQUENTLY ASKED QUESTIONS (FAQs)

 A. Yes.
 When completing the application profile that contains the “contact information” for the state, scroll down the list to the word “international” from among the states in the list and select.

 Q. How do I attach documents to my online application?

 A. When the job posting requires specific documents to be attached, you can do so in the “Attachments” section of the online application.
 This is located beneath the “Resume” section.
 Select “Add Attachments” link, and then select “Browse” to locate the required materials you wish to include with your application.
 Please only submit documents specifically required in the job posting.
 All other documents will not be considered.

 Q. How do I know if my application was received?

-A. When you have completed your entire application online and have clicked on the “Confirm and Send” button, the next screen will acknowledge that your application has been received.
-You should also receive a confirmation email.
+A. When you have completed your entire application online and have clicked on the “Confirm and Send” button, the next screen (a pop-up window) will acknowledge that your application has been received.

 Q. Can I print a copy of my application if I apply online?

 A. The online job application process will take you through five steps: (1) Job Application, (2) Agency-Wide Questionnaire, (3) Supplemental Questionnaire, (4) Confirm Application, and (5) Certify and Submit.
 After completing Step #4, Confirm Application, you can print a copy of your application before you press “Confirm & Send” Your Application.

 Q: What happens once I submit my online employment application?